stephenc222/example-network-ui-event-tracking-macos/README.md

 📡 example-mac-app.47727 ↑ 6092 B ↓ 0 B (Δ ↑ 6092 ↓ 0)
 ```

-You’ll also see key presses and other clickable UI elements logged with detailed context.
+You'll also see key presses and other clickable UI elements logged with detailed context.

 ---